 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all Indiana State University distance education programs may not be available in all states.
-Graduate Nursing Programs at Indiana State University are not available to residents of Alabama, Alaska, Arkansas, Idaho, Louisiana, Massachusetts, New York, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, and West Virginia, or International students.
+Graduate Nursing Programs at Indiana State University are not available to residents of Alabama, Alaska, Arkansas, Idaho, Louisiana, Massachusetts, New York, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, West Virginia, and Wyoming, or International students.

 U.S. students who are in approved U.S. Territories must carry their own malpractice insurance and provide Certificate of Insurance upon enrollment.